ExploreASL/Documentation/source/Tutorials-Import.md

 #### 7. dcm2nii_version

 This optional parameter can be used to perform import with an older version of dcm2nii rather than the latest default `20220720`.
 This is exceptionally needed when the new dcm2nii version does not work well with the data.
-A reasonable alternative is `20190902`.
-Other possible, but discouraged versions are `20181125`, `20130606`, or `20101105`.
+An alternative is `20190902`.

 ----
 ### Summary of the 2D_Sleep example